thellimist/TIL/README.md

 Daily short summaries of what I learned that day.

 ## Logs
+### Day 22: 16/02/2017
+Shangai was a small town in 18th century.
+After first Opium War, China opened Shangai port to forigein traders enabling the city to flourish.
+Hong Kong is similar but the island was given to British directly.
+Some say the age of modern China begin with the first Opium War.

+### Day 21: 15/02/2017
+Master Plan is an architectural term meaning, modernizing an old district.

 ### Day 20: 14/02/2017
 - Empire State Building was built in 1 year
 - Oil lamps produce smoke.
 In one of Mimar Sinan's mosques he did a air ventilation system where the smoke was filter in to a storage an that it was used to produce ink.